probe-lab/website/content.en/tools/nebula/_index.md

 ## What data does Nebula gather?

-The crawler component establishes a proper libp2p connection to the remote peer.
-This means Nebula and the peer exchange the list of supported protocols and user agent information.
-Further, to connect to the peer Nebula must have known the network addresses of the remote peer.
+The _crawler_ component establishes a proper libp2p connection to the remote peer.
+This means that Nebula and the remote peer exchange the list of supported protocols and user agent information.
+Furthermore, in order to connect to the remote peer, Nebula must have knowledge of the network addresses of the remote peer.
 It also measures the latency to dial, connect, and crawl.
-The dial latency just includes the establishment of a connection on the transport level and the connect latency also includes the protocol handshake.
+The dial latency includes only the establishment of a connection on the transport level and the connect latency also includes the protocol handshake.
 The crawl latency measures how long it took to extract information from other peers _k_-buckets.

 To summarize, Nebula gathers the following information about all peers it was able to connect to: